samber/invoice-as-a-service/README.md

 ## Notes

-The provided logo (optional) must be accessible from the `invoice-as-a-service` API !
+The provided logo_url (optional) must be accessible from the `invoice-as-a-service` API !

 ## Contribute